web blazonry web development scripts and tutorials

 }

-The manage script can be download here (manage.phps) and though I left the manageedit.php page as an exercise, which you should try to create first, you can download that page here. (manageedit.phps)
+The manage script can be downloaded here (manage.phps).
+Though I left the manageedit.php page as an exercise that you should try to create first, you can download that page here. (manageedit.phps)

 This is the last page of the tutorial.
-I hope you found it useful, please e-mail me at web@blazonry.com if you did, or if you found any mistakes, or have any suggestions for it.
+I hope you found it useful.

 Related Links: